BaloeDB/rails-practice/exercises.md

 X 11.
 Write a migration to add a `user_id` column to the `Post` model.
 X 12.
 Establish a one-to-many association between the `User` and `Post` models.
 X 13.
 Create a new `Post` instance associated with a `User` instance.
-14. Retrieve all `Post` instances associated with a `User` instance.
+X 14.
+Retrieve all `Post` instances associated with a `User` instance.
 15. Update the `title` attribute of a `Post` instance associated with a `User` instance.
 16. Delete a `Post` instance associated with a `User` instance.
 17. Write a scope in the `User` model to retrieve all users with a specific `name`.